E-man248/Tic-Tac-Toe-API/README.md

 ## API Endpoints

-Since Postman was used during the development of this program, it is suggested to use the Postman platform to perform endpoint connections, however, this is not manditory.
+Since Postman was used during the development of this program, it is suggested to use the Postman platform to perform endpoint connections, however, this is not mandatory.

 ## Endpoint 1
 The client can start and create new games with an expected response, including the game's unique game ID and the player IDs of the two players partaking in that game.